microsoft/hands-on-lab-github-copilot/docs/workshop.md

 navigation_numbering: false
 authors:
   - Yoshio Terada
-  - Philippe DIDIERGEORGES
+  - Philippe Didiergeorges
-  - Louis-Guillaume MORAND
+  - Louis-Guillaume Morand
   - Lucas Peirone
   - Damien Aicheh
+  - Julien Strebler
 contacts:
   - "@philess"
   - "@lgmorand"
   - "@yoshioterada"
   - "@lucas.peirone"
   - "@damienaicheh"
+  - "@julien.strebler"
 duration_minutes: 120
-tags: java, GitHub, copilot, AI, csu
+tags: java, python, GitHub, copilot, AI, csu
-banner_url: assets/banner.jpg
 navigation_levels: 3
 ---

 # Enhance Your Efficiency with GitHub Copilot: A Workshop

-This workshop is designed to guide you on how to leverage GitHub Copilot with Java through a hands-on exercise - the creation of a new Spring Boot Application.
+This workshop is designed to guide you on how to leverage GitHub Copilot with Java and Python through hands-on exercises.

 GitHub Copilot is an AI-powered code assistant, aimed at helping developers write better code more efficiently.
 It uses machine learning models, trained on billions of lines of code, to suggest entire lines or even functions, based on the context of your current work.
 By utilizing GitHub Copilot, you can improve your coding skills and increase your productivity.

-## Who Can Use GitHub Copilot?
+## Who can use GitHub Copilot?

 GitHub Copilot can be accessed through an individual account for personal use, or an Organization account for business use.

 GitHub Copilot is free for verified students, teachers, and maintainers of open-source projects.
-If you are not a student, teacher, or maintainer of an open-source project, you can try GitHub Copilot for free with a one-time 30-day trial.
+It has now a [free tier available on Visual Studio Code][free-tiers-gh-copilot].
+If you are not a student, teacher, or maintainer of an open-source project, you can try GitHub Copilot for free with a one-time [30-day trial][free-trial-gh-copilot].
 After the trial period, a paid subscription is required to continue using it.

 ## Capabilities of GitHub Copilot: